What is the International Day of Consent? What is the International Festival of Consent?

 The world’s first International Day of Consent, spearheaded by Jenny Wilson of Irregular Arts and consentculture.co.uk, took place on November 30th 2018, as a small gathering and performance event at Theatre in the Mill in Bradford, West Yorkshire, UK.
 Then in 2019, Irregular Arts ran the first Festival of Consent in Leeds, UK, including international artists, panel discussions, workshops, exhibitions and performances exploring consent.

 In 2020, Kitty Stryker (founder of consentculture.com back in 2011 and editor of “Ask: Building Consent Culture”), joined forces with Wilson.
 Their shared goal?
 Creating an online International Festival of Consent, #IDoConsent, with artists, activists and academics working within the realm of consent culture.

 Reaching out to performers and professionals with a variety of experience, Wilson and Stryker cultivated a 2 week long program of speakers, art, and writing on the term “consent culture”, both what it means and what it looks like.
 Starting on November 16th and ending November 30th, the International Festival of Consent came at a vital time.

 How do I buy tickets?

 In 2020, we didn’t do a traditional conference, per se, with a formal structure and one overhead ticket price – we likely won’t again.
 What we prefer to do is more curating and creating a bunch of consent related content in a more organic and anarchic way – everyone brings their offerings to the table, and asks for what they see fit in exchange.
 Granted, it can be a little more chaotic that way (especially for our first run), but it also serves to allow people to participate in a way that feels right to them – which, when talking about a consent culture, feels very important to us!

-Why is the festival being run in this way?
+Why have the I Do Consent festivals been run in this way?